jfspencer/cordova-plugin-couchbase-lite/README.md

+# NO LONGER MAINTAINED, REQUIRES UNDOCUMENTED DEPENDENCIES, USE AS REFERENCE MATERIAL ONLY

 # Cordova-Plugin-Couchbase-Lite
 Couchbase Lite Cordova plugin that provides a standard cordova interface instead of relying on the built in REST Server or another HTTP API layer.
 The native implementations run on their own